GermanMT/mongodb_nvd_clone/README.md

 ## How does it work?

-This repository solves this problem by creating an automatic clone on a MongoDB database that the developer has already initialised.
+This repository solves this problem by creating an automatic clone on a MongoDB database that the developer has already initialised, in approximately 30 minutes.
 This command also create an index for the own id extracted from NVD (cve:id, cpe_match:matchCriteriaId and cpe:cpeNameId).
 This is done using the command:

 ```
 python3 main.py clone [your_mongodb_uri] --nvd_api [your_nvd_api_key]